FAQ list for LCD driver libraries

 Portability and hardware interface questions

-Is the LCD driver library compatible with the XXXX processor chip.
+Is the LCD driver library compatible with the XXXX processor chip?

-The LCD-driver library is specially designed for embedded use and can in principle be used with any processor size from 8-bit to embedded PC's.
+The LCD-driver library is specially designed for embedded use and in principle can be used with any processor size from 8-bit to embedded PCs.

 The only requirements are:

-• A standard-conforming C compiler for the processor family (See below).
+• A standard-conforming C compiler for the processor family (see below).

-• Sufficient memory (See the memory Q/As)
+• Sufficient memory (see the memory Q/As)

-• The LCD controller can be connected to external bus or processor I/O ports (See single-chip Q/A)
+• The LCD controller can be connected to external bus or processor I/O ports (see single-chip Q/A)

 Does the library support C-compiler YYYY?

-Most library features only require a C89 standard conforming compiler.
+Most library features only require a C89-standard-conforming compiler.

 Can my CodeVisionAVR compiler be used with library ?

-Yes no problem.
+Yes, no problem.

 What exactly is an LCD-controller "family"?